McVaxius/dhogsbreakfeast/README.md

+##
+_functions.lua
+its here in the root so you can find it easily. please enjoy.

 ## This is stolen from the SND repo before the community scripts part goes offline forever. here it is. please enjoy
 idk what i will do with it. i suppose i will move all the non-mine-scripts into some folder and call them archival reference scripts or delete them.